RSJSoftware/JavaYahtzee/README.md

 # JavaYahtzee
-A small Yahtzee project I built using Java in Eclipse.
+A small Yahtzee project I built using Java in Eclipse in 2018.